smartebikes/SmartEbikesMonitorSystem/README.md

 Smart E-bikes Monitor System (SEMS)
 ========================

 Source code and hardware design for the Smart-EBikes Monitoring System.

 This repository accompanies a journal article, 'The Smart E-Bike Monitoring System', which is currently under review.

 In short, this repository contains source code and hardware designs for a monitoring system which can autonomously collect location and sensor data describing electric bike usage.
-The system is in use by the 'Smart E-Bike' project at the University of Brighton, see http://smart-ebikes.com for more details.
+The system is in use by the 'Smart E-Bikes' research project at the University of Brighton, see http://www.smart-ebikes.co.uk for more details.
+The project is funded by Research Council's UK Energy program through the EPSRC.
+The Smart E-bikes Monitor System (SEMS) is one of the project outcomes and this repository is part of documenting and communicating it.

+The system will work as described when used with the Raleigh Dover or Raleigh Velo-cite e-bikes, but will probably require customisation to work with other models.
+SEMS is designed to be modular, so additional sensors can be added.

 We have open-sourced the monitor system so that it may be used by other e-bike and GPS monitoring projects.

-The system will work as described when used with the Raleigh Dover or Raleigh Velo-cite bikes, but will probably require customisation to work with other models.
-SEMS is designed to be open ended to you can also add your own sensors.

-If you are considering using SEMS, you are welcome to get in contact with us to discuss it.
+If you are considering using SEMS, you are welcome to contact us at http://www.smart-ebikes.com/?page_id=36 to discuss it.
 We would especially be interested in exchanging data with other e-bike related projects.